StreisandEffect/streisand/README.md

   * Rackspace Cloud

             sudo pip install pyrax
-  * If you are using a Homebrew-installed version of Python you should also run these commands to make sure it can find the necessary libraries:
+  * **Important note if you are using a Homebrew-installed version of Python** you should also run these commands to make sure it can find the necessary libraries:

             mkdir -p ~/Library/Python/2.7/lib/python/site-packages
             echo '/usr/local/lib/python2.7/site-packages' > ~/Library/Python/2.7/lib/python/site-packages/homebrew.pth